SolidLabResearch/WhatsInAPod/content/definitions.md

   a generic set of rules for data transmission between systems.
   - The [<dfn id="dfn-http">HyperText Transfer Protocol (HTTP)</dfn>](cite:citesAsAuthority HTTP)
-    structures the exchange of data between a server and a client as resources identified by a URI.
+    structures the exchange of data between a server and a client as _resources_ identified by a URI.
   - The [<dfn id="dfn-ldp">Linked Data Platform (LDP)</dfn>](cite:citesAsAuthority LDP)
     constrains HTTP with interaction rules
     for recursive containers of RDF and non-RDF documents.
   - The [<dfn id="dfn-solid-protocol">Solid Protocol</dfn>](cite:citesAsAuthority Solid_protocol)
-    constrains HTTP with authentication and authorization,
+    constrains HTTP with _authentication_ and _authorization_,
     and with interaction rules
     for recursive containers of RDF and non-RDF documents (inspired by LDP).
 - A <dfn id="dfn-web-api">Web API</dfn> is a specific structuring of resources on top of HTTP (or a specialization thereof, such as the Solid Protocol).
 - <dfn id="dfn-authentication">Authentication</dfn>
-  means identifying the agent making a request to a Web API.
+  means identifying the agent issuing a request to a Web API.
   - The [<dfn id="dfn-webid">WebID</dfn>](cite:citesAsAuthority Solid_OIDC)
     is an HTTP URL that identifies an agent.
     When dereferenced,